Hepatitis C- Why All Seniors Should Get Tested

 - Decreased appetite

 This is why all seniors should get tested for hepatitis C so they can make sure they aren’t spreading this virus unknowingly and so they can start getting some help on treating the condition and some of its symptoms.
+There is now an effective cure for hepatitis C that are medications taken for 12 weeks.
 Seniors can also help prevent liver damage before it causes permanent ramifications.
 Unfortunately, seniors are at a higher risk for developing hepatitis C when compared to younger adults.
 This is why the CDC recommends that all seniors get tested for hepatitis C. Other individuals who should get tested include: those who use injection drugs, individuals who have a donor organ or blood transfusion before 1992, anyone HIV positive, any person with liver disease or abnormal liver tests, long-term hemodialysis patients, individuals with sexual contact with a hepatitis-C infected partner.

 The best thing that seniors can do is to be proactive and to go to their doctor for a blood test so that they can find out for sure if they are hep C positive.
 The earlier seniors are able to detect this virus, the sooner they can start getting the help they need to keep themselves and their livers as healthy as possible.